jcponce/complex/dctools/README.md

 May-2020: I added sliders to define three parameters. t:[0,1], s:[0,2pi] defining the complex number u:=exp(i*s), and n:[0,30] an integer.

 Jul-2020: Fixed issue with power function and added Binet's formula.
-I also added an alert message in case there is womething wrong in the input 😃.
+I also added an alert message in case there is something wrong in the input 😃.

 ---